M-RAG: Semantic Key-Value Indexing for Retrieval-Augmented Generation: Experiments

-\textbf{Benchmark.} We evaluate~\MyModel~on the QA subtasks of LongBench~\cite{bai2024longbenchbilingualmultitaskbenchmark}, a multitask benchmark designed for long-context understanding.
-Specifically, we use NarrativeQA~\cite{kocisky-etal-2018-narrativeqa} and Qasper~\cite{dasigi-etal-2021-dataset} for single-hop QA, and 2WikiMultihopQA~\cite{ho-etal-2020-constructing} for multi-hop QA, each consisting of 200 samples.
-These subtasks span single- and multi-document scenarios, with average context lengths exceeding 3k tokens.
+\textbf{Benchmark.} We evaluate \MyModel~on QA subtasks from LongBench~\cite{bai2024longbenchbilingualmultitaskbenchmark}, a benchmark for long-context understanding.
+The evaluation uses NarrativeQA~\cite{kocisky-etal-2018-narrativeqa} and Qasper~\cite{dasigi-etal-2021-dataset} for single-hop QA, and 2WikiMultihopQA~\cite{ho-etal-2020-constructing} for multi-hop QA.
+Each subtask contains 200 samples and covers contexts longer than 3K tokens on average, spanning narrative, scientific, and multi-document reasoning workloads.

-\textbf{Baselines.} We compare against representative chunking-based RAG methods: Fixed-Size RAG that segments documents per 128 tokens, Semantic RAG that uses similarity for dynamic chunking~\cite{kamradt2024semantic}, PIC RAG that employs summary-sentence similarity for adaptive grouping~\cite{wang-etal-2025-document}, and recent DOS RAG that preserves original document structure without multi-stage processing~\cite{laitenberger-etal-2025-stronger}.
-All models use the same BAAI/bge-m3 retriever with token budget constraints (128$\times$1, 128$\times$3, 128$\times$5 tokens) for fair comparison.

-\textbf{Implementation Details.} In~\MyModel, marker extraction is conducted using DeepSeek-V3.2~\cite{deepseekai2025deepseekv32pushingfrontieropen}, with a unified prompt template across all benchmarks as specified in Table~\ref{tab:prompt-structure-full}.
-For retrieval, we adopt the BAAI/bge-m3 embedding model~\cite{bge-m3}.
-Generation is performed using the instruction-tuned Qwen3-30B-A3B-Instruct-2507~\cite{qwen3technicalreport}.
-To ensure deterministic behavior and minimize stochastic variation, both the marker extractor and the generation model are configured with the temperature set to 0.
-All experiments are repeated five times to account for the variability introduced.
-Additional details and information on source code availability are provided in \underline{Appendix~\ref{ap:availability}}.